The Biggest Loser season 2: Week 10

+Week 11

+The final four (Matt, Seth, Suzy and Andrea) are greeted by blue team trainer, Bob (much to his relief) that Andrea was still here.
+The men reminisce about their time at the ranch and the progress they’ve made in terms of fitness.
+They are so much more physically active and capable.
+They can run, and they feel healthy.
+Jillian arranges for Matt's old wrestling coach to come visit and also brings in one of his former wrestling buddies to spar with.
+The final four was greeted by their last challenge – They open their safes to find they are filled with bags of quarters.
+The bags are equal in weight to what they’ve lost.
+Win the challenge, keep the quarters.
+In the weigh-in, Suzy who lost 5 pounds (3.01%) and Andrea who lost 3 pounds (1.70%) fell below the yellow line while Seth who lost 7 pounds (3.32%) and Matt, the Biggest Loser of the Week lost 10 pounds (4.17%).
+In the elimination ceremony, Matt and Seth voted for Andrea.
+Thus, leaving Matt, Seth and Suzy as the three finalists.

-Week 11 (Finale)
+Week 12 (Finale)

+In the finale, Caroline Rhea announces that before the finalists (Matt, Seth and Suzy) are introduced, all the show's previously eliminated contestants (Ruben, Kathryn, Ryan, Suzanne, Jen, Pete, Mark, Shannon, Jeff and Andrea) returned, showcasing their newly fit bodies.
+Nick is the only eliminated contestant who did not attend the finale (He is also the only contestant who chose not to attend the finale without quitting).

 After the show

 Matt and Suzy later appeared on season three of The Biggest Loser in America, and also flew to Australia, along with Seth, to make an appearance on the first season of the Australian version of the show.

 Did They Keep the Weight Off?

 Prior to the start of season four, a special episode was shown revisiting past contestants to see if they kept the weight off.
 Only Pete was weighed, but Matt and Suzy appeared in a video clip.
 Matt and Suzy are now married and have two children.

 Although, like everyone else featured except Season One's Andrea, most had gained weight since his finale; Pete was the only one to take his shirt off to show that he had kept up his muscular tone.
 Weighing in at 241 pounds, he had gained 25 pounds since the end of Season Two.

 NBC has announced that there will be another "Did They Keep The Weight Off" special, which will feature more than 40 Contestants from all 7 seasons so far.
 Those confirmed to appear in the episode include: Finalists Matt and Suzy, and eliminated contestants Jeff and Pete.
 There may be more, however these have been the only ones to be confirmed to appear.